Run Amok Combat Robotics Programming R/C Transmitters for Combat Robotics

 You have either all mixing turned off, or both transmitter mixing and speed controller mixing turned on.
 Adjust so one and only one mixer is active.Given forward command, robot backs up straight.

-Use the Servo Reversing (REV) feature to reverse the directional setting for the two channels that feed your motor controllers(s).Given forward command, robot spins in place.
+Use the Servo Reversing (REV) feature to reverse the directional setting for the channels controlling your drive motors.Given forward command, robot spins in place.

 Use the Servo Reversing (REV) feature to reverse the directional setting for the channel that feeds the controller for the motor that is backing up.Given right turn command, robot turns left, and vice versa.